Elotuzumab, Pomalidomide, and Dexamethasone in Treating Patients with Relapsed of Refractory Multiple Myeloma Undergoing Second Stem Cell Transplant

 - Pregnant and/or breastfeeding; females of childbearing potential must have two negative pregnancy tests; the first test should be performed within 10-14 days of study entry, and the second test within 24 hours prior to prescribing pomalidomide

-I. To evaluate the one-year event-free survival (EFS) rate of patients with relapsed/refractory multiple myeloma following second autologous stem cell transplantation (ASCT) with elotuzumab-pomalidomide-dexamethasone (Elo-Pom-Dex) induction and continuation therapy.
+I. To evaluate the one-year event-free survival (EFS) rate of patients with relapsed/refractory multiple myeloma following second autologous stem cell transplantation (ASCT) with elotuzumab-pomalidomide-dexamethasone (Elo-Pom-Dex) continuation therapy.

-I. To evaluate the overall response rate (ORR) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex induction and continuation therapy.
+I. To evaluate the overall response rate (ORR) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex continuation therapy.

 II.
-To evaluate the complete response rate (CRR) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex induction and continuation therapy.
+To evaluate the complete response rate (CRR) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex continuation therapy.

 III.
-To evaluate the minimal residual disease negative (MRD-negative) rate of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex induction and continuation therapy.
+To evaluate the minimal residual disease negative (MRD-negative) rate of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex continuation therapy.

 IV.
-To evaluate the event-free survival (EFS) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex induction and continuation therapy.
+To evaluate the event-free survival (EFS) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex continuation therapy.

-V. To evaluate the progression-free survival (PFS) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex induction and continuation therapy.
+V. To evaluate the progression-free survival (PFS) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex continuation therapy.

 VI.
-To evaluate the overall survival (OS) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex induction and continuation therapy.
+To evaluate the overall survival (OS) of patients with relapsed/refractory multiple myeloma following second ASCT with Elo-Pom-Dex continuation therapy.

 VII.
-To evaluate the toxicity of second ASCT with Elo-Pom-Dex induction and continuation therapy.
+To evaluate the toxicity of second ASCT with Elo-Pom-Dex continuation therapy.

-CONTINUATION: Within days 80 and 120 post-ASCT, patients receive dexamethasone IV or PO and elotuzumab IV on days 1 and 15 of cycles 1-6, and day 1 of subsequent cycles.
+Within days 80 and 120 post-ASCT, patients receive dexamethasone intravenously (IV) or orally (PO) and elotuzumab IV on days 1 and 15 of cycles 1-6, and day 1 of subsequent cycles.
 Patients also receive pomalidomide PO daily on days 1-21.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up annually for up to 5 years.